re-framejs/re-framejs/README.md

 Our re-framejs diagram starts (very modestly) with  Fogus' ***well-formed data at rest*** bit:

 ```
-app-db
+db$
 ```

-re-framejs says that you put your data into one place which we'll call `app-db`.
+re-framejs says that you put your data into one place which we'll call `db$`.
 Structure the data in that place, of course, and [give it a schema](https://github.com/Prismatic/schema).

 Now, this advice is not the slightest bit controversial for 'real' databases, right?